Acceptable67/LibN64-CPP-LibDragon-Wrapper/README.md

 #### Install
 Place <i>LibN64.h</i> in the include directory, reconfigure your LibDragon makefile to install the new header.
 Build with the modified <i>graphics.cpp</i>, make install, include <i><LibN64.h></i> in your project and should be good to go.

+#### Documentation
+Build the new documentation with Doxygen from the root Libdragon folder.
+All the classes and their features will be highlighted in there.

 ### Basic Class Template
 ```c++
 #include <stdio.h>